- Complete your Application for Admission.

 Non-Degree: Non-degree students are students who do not intend to earn a degree, but wish to take classes for self-enhancement, self-satisfaction, or other personal reasons related to life-long learning.

-See Not the Average Student section below for more information about the type of student you are.
+See the Not the Average Student section below for more information about the type of student you are.

 Official transcripts must be received from ALL institutions previously attended.
 To be considered official, the transcripts must be received by LRSC in a sealed envelope from the issuing institution.